 HANA can be evaluated from many dimensions, and the overall topic is complex.
 These dimensions all have impacts on the TCO of HANA.
 We address these issues as necessary to explain our TCO estimates for HANA.

 - This study was intended to determine the TCO of HANA.

 - This study was not undertaken to determine the implementation status of HANA.
 That would mean using a case study approach, which is not what we did in this study.

 - Some TCO estimates are created to arrive at a total dollar figure.
-All of our TCO calculations up to this study have been exactly that.
+All of our TCO calculations up to this study have been precisely that.
 However, this study was designed to validate the proposal by SAP that the TCO of HANA is lower than that of the databases that it aims to replace.
-For that question, developing a fraction or multiple is the obvious approach.
-If HANA’s TCO is less than one compared to competing databases then SAP’s claims would seem to be more valid.
-Conversely, if HANA’s TCO is greater than one compared to competing databases then SAP’s claim would seem to be invalid.
+For that question, developing a fraction or multiple is the evident approach.
+If HANA’s TCO is less than one compared to competing databases, then SAP’s claims would seem to be more valid.
+Conversely, if HANA’s TCO is greater than one compared to competing databases, then SAP’s claim would seem to be invalid.

 For all of the effort expended by SAP on socializing and popularizing S/4HANA, it can be said without a doubt that S/4HANA is generally poorly understood.
 But beyond misunderstanding the components that make up the solution, there is an even greater misunderstanding regarding the implications of S/4HANA.

 This page will stay open.
 After making the purchase, select the following article to get to the research article.

 Most research is static.
 However, the plan is for this and for other Brightwork Research & Analysis research to be updated.
 As new case studies come forward, they will be added to this research.
 As things change concerning HANA, we will update this research.
 Companies have the option of having the study renewed every six months (at a reduced rate) so that they can be kept up to date on recent changes.